 Located north of the Tropic of Capricorn, the climate in the Kimberley is a tropical monsoon climate, defined by a distinct wet season and dry season.
 You'll find this climate not only in Western Australia, but across all of Australia's North.

 The northern winter, or ‘dry’ season (April – Sept), has long days of sunshine and blue skies.
 Temperatures range from 24 degrees Celsius overnight to around 34 degrees Celsius during the day, and could be called ‘perfect weather’.
 Coastal temperatures vary little throughout the day, while the interior may top 40 degrees by the day and dramatically drop towards zero in the cool of the night.

-The warm sun and temperate climate has helped Western Australia cement its reputation as a world -renowned food and wine region, and is also conducive to the State’s outdoor lifestyle.
+The warm sun and temperate climate has helped the south west cement its reputation as a world -renowned food and wine region, and is also conducive to the State’s outdoor lifestyle.